 370z Over 350z: Is It Worth the Upgrade?

 In spite of it being obvious that the 370z is the clear winner, we find ourselves digging for more reasons to like the 350z better.
-This definitely has something to do its much loved early 2000s JDM charm.
+This definitely has something to do its much loved early 2000s JDM car charm.

 If you intend on making modifications, you can’t really go wrong either way.
 Both cars will fly with similar mods and run pretty similar times.
+And there’s a reason why the 350z is one of the best drift cars you can buy nowadays.

 A used 350z probably makes more sense though.
 You’ll find good ones for anywhere between $11,000 to $20,000 depending on the condition.
 There’s plenty of aftermarket support and it’s a great project car.
 Modifying the 370z is more complicated and expensive.

 The new 370z starts at $30,000 and its Nismo variants go up to a whopping $46,000 which in our opinion, is not worth the money.
 It is too old and too underpowered compared to its rivals and severely lacks a competitive edge given that every rival car has been redesigned once or twice since the 370z came out.
+In addition to this, insurance for a special release Nissan 370z is too costly.

 Driving quality is most certainly an asset, but it’s too low on equipment and car lovers feel that it cannot continue like this.